gu-fan/riv.vim/README.rst

 Short for 'reStructuredText in Vim'.

-It is for people either want to manage documents in a wiki way, or writing reStructuredText documents in a neat way.
+It is for people either want to manage documents in a wiki way, or writing documents in a neat way.

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html